+VI.
 VII.
 Violations

 Each student is expected to abide by these rules of conduct and to be accountable for their behavior.
 Lack of familiarity with the Code is not a justification for violating any provision of this Code.
 Unless specifically noted, intent is not a required element to establish a Code violation.
 Intoxication or impairment from alcohol, drugs, or other substances is not a justification for violating any provision of this Code.
 These rules of conduct should be read broadly and are not designed to define prohibited acts in exhaustive terms.
-See section VIII.
-For Title IX Policy violations.
+See section O for Title IX Compliance

+Policy violations.

-A. Sex Discrimination and Sexual Misconduct [See specifically as to Title IX below]
+A. Sex Discrimination and Sexual Misconduct-